nadeesha/couchback/README.md

 When you try to authenticate the user,

-1. User credentials are checked against the present values in the metadata table.
+1. User credentials are checked against the couchdb user.
 (Username and salted hash)
 2. If successful, a database url is returned.
-3. This url can be supplied to PouchDB sync, to sync your front end PouchDB with backend CouchDB.
+3. This url can be supplied to PouchDB for syncing your front-end PouchDB with backend CouchDB.

 # Installation